7. LOCAL BICYCLE SHOPS in Monterey County–and Tips on New and Used Bikes

 First, although local bike shops primarily sell new bikes, some also sell used bikes.
 It never hurts to ask!

-Some shops, like Sports Center Bicycles, will sometimes have a couple used bikes to sell, along with their new bikes.
-Others have a couple or more used bikes in their inventory all the time.
+Some shops, such as Valley Bikes in Salinas, sell used bikes, as well as new, on a regular basis.
+Other shops, like Sports Center Bicycles, will sometimes have a couple used bikes to sell, along with their new bikes.
+Still other shops may have a couple or more used bikes in their inventory all the time.

 If you’re lucky enough to get a used bike from a local bike shop, you not only save money while buying a quality bike, you also have the well-founded confidence that the bike is in safe operating condition–because a local bike shop mechanic has gone over it!
 Feel free to contact me, as I am sometimes aware when the local bike shops have good used bikes in stock.

 Next, check with local bike rental stores.
 For instance, at least one of them typically sells their used bikes in October.
 Another scheduled a used bike sale for January.
 They had purchased the bikes new at wholesale prices, maintained them well throughout their rental life, and are now ready to sell them to prepare for purchasing new ones again for next season.
 What does this mean to you?
 The possibility of finding a sweet deal on a used bike!

 You may also want to consider Craigslist or yard sales.
 However, if you are not mechanically savvy, it’s wise to take a used bike for a safety check-up and maintenance recommendations at a local maintenance/repair shop.
 Discounted bike safety checks typically happen in April and May, to help celebrate Bike Week/Bike Month.
 And year-round, simply ask a local bike shop for their best price on safety inspections.

 What’s the dollar value of that used bike?
 You may want to refer to the bicycle blue book.